Digitising NAPLAN: The transformation of Australia’s national assessment program.

 The Australian Curriculum, Assessment and Reporting Authority (ACARA), is responsible for developing, delivering and reporting on the national curriculum and national assessment program (NAPLAN) for Australian students.

-Digitising NAPLAN provided the opportunity to do more than simply lifting and dropping existing tests.
-ACARA had the chance to modernise the test format significantly; therefore, Janison would need to deeply understand factors like test design and security requirements, which are a top priority in education delivery.
+Digitising NAPLAN provided the opportunity to do more than simply lifting and dropping current tests into an online platform.
+ACARA had the chance to modernise the test format significantly, with Janison needing to understand key factors like test design and security requirements – are a top priority in education delivery.

 “There are always students breezing through their test, completing it in no time and getting everything right.
 Yet, we don’t know what they’re fully capable of.
 Adaptive testing allows us to stretch those students by serving them more challenging questions to get a better understanding of exactly what their level of attainment can be,” says Smith.